 cf push -c COMMANDand do not create a Procfile, then Cloud Foundry does one of the following, depending on the buildpack:

 - Fails to start the app and shows a warning that the app is missing a Procfile.

-One reason to use a Procfile is specify a start command for buildpacks where a default start command is not provided.
-Some buildpacks, such as Python, that work on a variety of frameworks, do not attempt to provide a default start command.
+Use a Procfile to specify a start command for buildpacks when a default start command is not provided.
+Some buildpacks use Python to work on a variety of frameworks and do not attempt to provide a default start command.

 Another reason to use a Procfile is to configure a production server for web apps.

 When you use a Procfile, you declare required runtime processes, and called process types, for your web app.
 Process managers in a server use the process type to run and manage the workload.